-This program focuses on promoting a better understanding and deeper appreciation for the contributions and struggles of people and cultures different form one’s own.
-Program goals are implemented through the scholarships of public programs, forums and travelogues involving international students and through donations of health care and personal hygiene equipment and supplies to refugees settlements in Africa as well as other countries.
+International Awareness programs promote a better understanding and deeper appreciation for the contributions and struggles of people and cultures different from one’s own.
+Program goals are implemented through the scholarships of public programs, forums and travelogues involving international students and through donations of health care and personal hygiene equipment and supplies to refugee settlements in Africa and other countries.

-To learn more and to partner with Raleigh Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated, follow the video link (www.zanaafrica.org/media/videos) for more stats and details as to how we’re keeping girls in school.
+To learn more and to partner with the Raleigh Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated, follow this video link for more stats and details as to how we’re keeping girls in school.

 Mary Help of the Sick Mission Hospital